BuidlGuidl/hacker-houses-streams/README.md

 We have github workflow setup checkout `.github/workflows/lint.yaml` which runs types and lint error checks every time code is __pushed__ to `main` branch or __pull request__ is made to `main` branch

 To disable it, **delete `.github` directory**

-## Contributing to Scaffold-Eth 2

-We welcome contributions to Scaffold-Eth 2!

-Please see [CONTRIBUTING.MD](https://github.com/scaffold-eth/se-2/blob/master/CONTRIBUTING.md) for more information and guidelines for contributing to Scaffold-Eth 2.